Steven Hoffenberg

-Early life and career
+Early life

 Hoffenberg was born in Brooklyn, New York to a Jewish family on January 12, 1945, along with a twin brother, Martin.

-Hoffenberg owned the New York Post from January to March 1993.
-The Towers Ponzi scheme quickly imploded, ending his tenure, which had seen mass layoffs, a mass walkout on the part of the paper's staff, and missed publications.

-In 1971 Hoffensberg pleaded guilty to attempted second-degree larceny for trying a steal a diamond in New York.
-Despite initially denying reports he had indicating his involvement but at his trial, he admitted he was once "involved in a theft".
+In 1971 Hoffenberg pleaded guilty to attempted second-degree larceny for trying a steal a diamond in New York.
+Despite later denying reports that he had indicated his involvement, he later admitted in a civil trial that he was once "involved in a theft".

+Career

 Towers financial corporation

 In the early 1970s, Hoffenberg founded Towers Financial Corporation, a New York City debt collection agency that was supposed to buy debts that people owed to hospitals, banks, and phone companies.
-He was its Chief Executive Officer, President, and Chairman.
-It was later discovered to be a Ponzi scheme.In February the Securities and Exchange Commission began a civil action against him and others, and in March 1993 Towers Financial filed for bankruptcy.
+He was its chief executive officer, president, and chairman.
+It was later discovered to be a Ponzi scheme.
+In February the Securities and Exchange Commission began a civil action against him and others, and in March 1993 Towers Financial filed for bankruptcy.
 In April 1995 Hoffenberg pleaded guilty to bilking investors out of $475 million.
 The SEC considered his financial crimes as "one of the largest Ponzi schemes in history" at the time.

+New York Post

+Hoffenberg owned the New York Post from January to March 1993.
+The implosion of the Towers Ponzi scheme ended his tenure, which had seen mass layoffs, a mass walkout on the part of the paper's staff, and missed issues.

 Prison sentence

 In 1997, Judge Robert W. Sweet sentenced Hoffenberg to 20 years in prison.
-He spent 18 years at several prisons, including FCI Fort Dix (Fort Dix, New Jersey) and the Federal Medical Center, Devens (in Devens, Massachusetts), plus a $1 million fine and $463 million in restitution.
+He spent 18 years at several prisons, including FCI Fort Dix (Fort Dix, New Jersey) and the Federal Medical Center, Devens (in Devens, Massachusetts).
+He was also ordered to pay a $1 million fine and $463 million in restitution.
 Per the U.S. Bureau of Prisons, he was released in October 2013.
 He settled a civil suit with the U.S. Securities and Exchange Commission for $60 million.